Continuous Integration

 - Trunk-based workflow: All work begins from trunk and integrates to trunk at least daily

-- Team commitment: If CI detects an error, the team stops feature work and collaborates to fix the build
+- Stop-the-line: If CI detects an error, the team stops feature work and collaborates to fix the build immediately

 Example Implementations